 Any illness, and particularly one that causes vomiting, diarrhea, and dehydration, can trigger either diabetic ketoacidosis (DKA) or hyperosmolar hyperglycemic state (HHS).
 To avoid having a garden-variety flu turn into something much worse, here are some guidelines to follow when you’re sick:

-- When you are sick, let a friend, neighbor, or relative know, so that he or she can check in on you and call for help if you are unable to help yourself.
+- When you are sick, let a friend, neighbor, or relative know, so that he can check in on you and call for help if you are unable to help yourself.

 - If you have symptoms of a cold or flu, check your blood glucose level and test your urine for ketones, and continue checking both every four hours.
 (In fact, you should set an alarm clock to wake you every four hours during the night.)
 If your blood glucose level is below 250 mg/dl and your urine shows no ketones, stick with your usual insulin or pill regimen and continue checking your blood and urine every four hours until the symptoms have passed.